e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - Under Boot section delete -v if you want.
 And under SMBIOS settings recreate smbios values.
 In down right there is a tiny icon you can select SMBIOS MacbookPro 15.1.
 - For disabling Micron SSD for mac. copy EFI/OC/ACPI/SSDT_NVMe-Pcc.aml to EFI/CLOVER/ACPI/patched folder.
 With that file you can boot mac without issue and also you can install windows that drive.
 - Save file and restart.

-Installing Linux on OPENCORE
-- On Opencore boot press space and open OpenCore Shell
-- Find your EFI drive among these drives in the list and take a picture of its information.
-- Enable Linux in Misc Entries.
-You can rename it.
-- You need to edit path as your EFI drive it is a long text but you need to type it correctly.
-There are two examples in build one for M2 sata drive one for Sata SSD.
-If you write it correctly then opencore has to boot linux.

 ## Q.A: